rrovetto/The-Orbital-Debris-Ontology/README.md

   * [GoGetFunding](https://gogetfunding.com/?p=6893352)

 ## Context / History
 This has been a pursuit since 2011, when I conceived of the concept (verification documents available upon request).
 It's been my hopeful entry to the space sector.
-Since then I've been searching for opportunities (employment, PhD fellowship, research position, researcher-training network, a team, etc.) to sustainably develop and implement this ontology while continuing studies in space topics (a passion).
-I have hoped to do so in a stable, safet, educational environment with professionals in relevant topics (astrodynamics, astroinformatics, AI, etc.), and I've developed enough paper cocepts on this to make it a PhD project.
+Since then I've been searching for opportunities (employment, PhD fellowship, researcher-training networks, a team, etc.) to sustainably develop and implement this ontology while continuing studies in space topics (a passion).
+I have hoped to do so in a stable, safe, educational environment with professionals in relevant topics (astrodynamics, astroinformatics, AI, etc.), and I've developed enough paper cocepts on this to make it a PhD project.

 ## Access
 * Contact if interested in purchasing use